Axway/amplify-central/content/en/docs/connect_manage_environ/edit_environment.md

 ### Embedded AWS environment

-These configuration steps are displayed only if there is Embedded AWS support for this  environment.
+These configuration steps are displayed only if an Embedded AWS environment is selected.

 1. Agent Configuration: Initiate editing by clicking **Edit Agent Configuration**.
 Edit the AWS Region, AWS Authentication, and Cloud Watch Settings.
 If AssumeRole is selected you can edit the Role ARN and External ID.
 If Access Key ID and Secret Access Key is selected you can edit the Access Key and Secret Key.
 Note any changes made will not be saved unless **Apply** is clicked.
 If you wish to cancel the changes, click **Cancel**.
 2. Embedded Discovery Agent Settings: 2.
 Embedded Discovery Agent Settings: Edit Frequency, Team Ownership, API Discovery Filter, Additional tags, and Exclude Tags.
 Initiate Immediate Discovery can also be set.